Conflicts, Assortative Matching, and the Evolution of Signaling Norms: Introduction

 \section{Introduction}

-Tattooing has been an important part of the Polynesian cultures for thousands of years \citep{Pesapaneetal2014, Bennett2017, ClarkLangley2020JICA}.
-It is quite common for ancient Polynesian warriors to cover their whole bodies in tattoos as tattoos were considered as a sign of masculinity and bravery.
-The pain of Polynesian tattooing, however, was extreme and the risk of death by infection was high.
-The healing process sometimes took over a year.
-Those who shied away from tattooing, or failed to endure the pain and abandoned their tattooing were considered as cowards and lived in shame for the rest of their lives.
-Why did the Polynesians adopt such a practice?
+Harmful and wasteful practices such as elaborated body tattooing and piercings, lethal initiation rituals, excessive feasts, and wearing obstructive dressing codes have been observed throughout the human history.
+Why did humans adopt such practices?
 The classic theory of signaling by \cite{Zahavi1975} in biology and \cite{Spence1973} in economics provides an answer:\footnote{The theory has been widely applied to explain different phenomena ranging from life sciences to social sciences.
-See further discussion of the subject in \cite{Grafen1990}, \cite{MaynardSmithHarper1995}, \cite{Johnstone1997}, \cite{ZahaviZahavi1997}, \cite{MaynardSmithHarper2003}, \cite{SearcyNowicki2005}, \cite{Getty2006}, \cite{Grose2011} and \cite{Szamado2012}, among many others.} Tattooing served as a costly signaling device to differentiate the strong from the weak.
-Harmful and wasteful practices such as tattooing that serve as markers to differentiate different types of individuals are called the signaling norms in a recent paper by \cite{PrzepiorkaDiekmann2021}.\footnote{Other examples of signaling norms are elaborated body piercings, lethal initiation rituals, excessive feasts, and wearing obstructive dressing codes.}
+See further discussion of the subject in \cite{Grafen1990}, \cite{MaynardSmithHarper1995}, \cite{Johnstone1997}, \cite{ZahaviZahavi1997}, \cite{MaynardSmithHarper2003}, \cite{SearcyNowicki2005}, \cite{Getty2006}, \cite{Grose2011} and \cite{Szamado2012}, among many others.} They serve as costly signaling devices to differentiate between types of individuals.
+Recently, \cite{PrzepiorkaDiekmann2021} call these practices the signaling norms.